sidit77/InputShareUSB/Readme.md

 ## Required Hardware

 This program needs an external piece of hardware that has some form of network access and can act like a USB-device (supports USB-OTG).
 I use a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), but the [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) should work as well.
+It's also important that the used USB cable is an actual data cable and not just a charging cable (Yes, they unfortunately exist and can be hard to tell apart).